How to Grow and Care for Anthurium brownii Indoors

 Watering

-Water Anthurium brownii liberally during the growing season while allowing the top 1-2 in. of soil to dry out between waterings and keep soil consistently moist.
+Water Anthurium brownii liberally during the growing season while allowing the top 1-2 inches of soil to dry out between waterings and keep soil consistently moist.

 Decrease watering in the cold season as growth is reduce to maintain the soil slightly moist but do not let the soil dry out completely.